zedlopez/ifm/Writing with Inform.md

 This is just like our example of the lantern having possible brightnesses, but it's quicker to do, because we don't need to create or name the kind of value.
 (The trade-off is that we can't use it for anything else as well.)

-Initially the cask will be "customs sealed", the first value we gave.
+Initially the cask will be `customs sealed`, the first value we gave.
 We could now write, for instance,

 	The description of the cask is "A well-caulked Spanish wine cask.[if liable to tax] It really is a shame to have to pay duty on it!"